-Business cards are usually simple, including only the basics such as company logo, name, business title, address, telephone number, fax number, e-mail, and web-address.
+Business cards are usually simple, including only the basics such as company logo, name, business title, street address, telephone number, e-mail, and web address.

 Most Croatian executives speak English, and many young managers are fluent in it.
 Computer usage among Croatian companies is extensive and most of them utilize e-mail and Internet and have their own websites.

-ENTRY / EXIT REQUIREMENTS: A passport is required for travel to Croatia.
-EU regulations require that U.S. passport holders have no less than three months validity when traveling to and from Croatia.
-U.S. passport holders with less than three months may be denied entry.
+ENTRY / EXIT REQUIREMENTS: As of January 1, 2023, Croatia is a member of the Schengen Area.
+A valid passport is required for travel to Croatia.
+Schengen regulations require that U.S. passport holders have at least three (3) months validity remaining on their passport after their anticipated date of departure from the Schengen Area.
+U.S. passport holders who do not meet this requirement may be prevented from boarding a flight or denied entry into the EU/Schengen area.
 The U.S. Embassy strongly suggests that you have at least six months of validity to avoid problems when you travel.
 If you have under six months of validity left of on your passport, you may be prevented from boarding a flight to Europe.
 A visa is not required for U.S. passport holders for tourist or business trips of fewer than 90 days within a six-month period.
 All foreign citizens must register with the local police within 24 hours of arrival, as well as inform the local police of any change in their address.
 Registration of foreign visitors staying in hotels or accommodations rented through an accommodation company is done automatically by the hotelier or accommodation company; in such case, no trip to the police station is necessary.
 Failure to register is a misdemeanor offense; some Americans have been fined for failing to register.

 U.S. citizens already in Croatia who wish to remain in Croatia for more than 90 days must obtain a temporary residence permit.
 In order to adjust their status and apply for a temporary residence permit, U.S. citizens should speak with the foreigner section of the local police department in the jurisdiction where they intend to reside temporarily.